grassmunk/Chicago95/INSTALL.md

 #### Step 3:

 After copying the theme files into their appropriate places, you might need to log out then log back in for any changes to take places.
+Check out ["Enabling The Theme"](#config_theme) if you need help with setup.

 <a name="install_system"/>

 ### [ System-wide install ] (optional)

+The following installation steps will require that you enable the `view hidden folders` option in your file manager to see hidden files.

 Copy the GTK theme from `Chicago95-master/Theme/` folder into `/usr/share/themes/`.